trixi-framework/HOHQMesh.jl/docs/src/HQMTool_Tour.md

 ## Build a mesh from scratch

-A second example script `interactive_outer_boundary.jl` creates a new project consisting of an outer, circular boundary, and an inner boundary in the shape of an ice cream cone.
+A second example script `interactive_outer_boundary.jl` makes a new HQMTool project consisting of an outer, circular boundary, and an inner boundary in the shape of an ice cream cone.
 For completeness, we provide the example script and clarify each step in the construction of the project dictionary below.
 ```julia